 The Middle East is enjoying one of the fastest-growing FMCG sectors and markets in the world, driven by a rapid population boom coupled with a marked increase in consumer spending.
 According to Alpen Capital’s latest GCC Food Industry Report, food consumption in the GCC is expected to grow at a CAGR of 3.3% from an estimated 51.5 million to 60.7 million metric tonnes between 2018 and 2023.
 Over the same period, Alpen estimates the size of the region’s retail sector will grow at a CAGR of 4% to US$308 billion.
 Within this fast-evolving region, Bahrain is emerging as the regional manufacturing and distribution hub of choice for a growing number of FMCG industry businesses.

-US$1.5 trillion opportunity in the FMCG industry
+US$1.5 trillion opportunities in the FMCG industry

 Take Arla Foods – the fourth largest dairy company in the world – and the launch of their processed cheese factory in Bahrain.
-From this factory, the European dairy cooperative will export to USA, West Africa, South East Asia and the MENA region.
+From this factory, the European dairy cooperative will export to USA, West Africa, South East Asia, India and the MENA region.
 Increasingly, global manufacturers are seeking to access the growing US$1.5 trillion GCC markets, where demographic growth – particularly of the middle class – and economic expansion are driving greater demand for consumer goods, food and beverages.
-The question for every manufacturer with Middle Eastern ambitions is where to set up shop to take advantage of the FMCG industry opportunities?
+The question for every manufacturer with Middle Eastern ambitions is where to set up shop to take advantage of the FMCG industry opportunities.

 Hyper-connected logistics hub

 In the hyper-competitive world of the FMCG industry, a strong logistics sector is essential for quickly getting short shelf-life goods to your target market.
 With continuous improvements to its air, sea and road networks, Bahrain has positioned itself as the region’s de facto logistics hub, where several global logistics leaders, including Fedex, UPS and DHL have based their regional operations.
-The Kingdom enjoys unrivalled access to GCC markets – including its largest, Saudi Arabia – to which it is connected by the 25km King Fahd causeway, and a second Saudi causeway is in the works.
+The Kingdom enjoys unrivalled access to GCC markets – including its largest, Saudi Arabia – to which it is connected by the 25km King Fahd causeway, with a second Saudi causeway in the works.
 Also due for completion in the first quarter of next year is a new terminal for Bahrain International Airport, which will increase annual passenger capacity to 14 million, up from 8 million, and cargo capacity to 1 million metric tonnes per annum.
 The ideal logistics industry in Bahrain makes it easier to stay competitive in the FMCG sector.

 Launch pad to the region